Length: typically 80 - 85 mm

-The Dragonhunter is the largest member of the Clubtail family.
+The dragonhunter is the largest member of the clubtail family.
 As its name implies, it is a bold predator.
 Dragonhunters often capture dragonflies nearly their own size.
-They also feed on butterflies, like the hapless Monarch shown here, and other large insects.
+They also prey on butterflies, like the hapless monarch shown here, and other large insects.

 The eyes are green and widely separated.
 The face is yellow, and the overall size of the head is small compared with the robust thorax.
 Males and females are similar in color and markings.